cmgoersch/cmgoersch/README.md

 ### Hey there! 👋

-## I'm Calle – Designer turned Developer 🚀
+## I'm Calle – Designer & Developer 🚀

 After over **10 years in graphic and web design**, specializing in **UI/UX**, I decided to take my passion for digital experiences to the next level – **by becoming a developer**.